 Not much fancy equipment required here.
 You can make this without any electricity if you have the right tools, and do fewer dishes in the process.
 It's a win/win!

-- Separate mixing bowl for dry ingredients
+- Separate large mixing bowl for dry ingredients

 - Grater or food processor for grating carrots, and vegetable peeler for peeling

 - Rubber spatula for scraping batter out of bowls